Johnny Damon: Early years

 Damon was a quiet child, largely on account of a stutter.
 "My thoughts just raced ahead of my tongue," Damon said of his problem.
 "I'd sing songs as therapy, and I got better, but I still just kept quiet most of the time."
 He played in South Orange Little League as a child.
-He played for the Walker Jr. High baseball team before attending Dr. Phillips High School in Orlando when during his senior year in 1992, he was rated the top high school prospect in the country by Baseball America, was named to USA Today's High School All-America team and was the Florida Gatorade Player of the Year.
+He played for the Walker Jr. High baseball team before attending Dr. Phillips High School in Orlando where, during his senior year in 1992, he was rated the top high school prospect in the country by Baseball America, was named to USA Today's High School All-America team and was the Florida Gatorade Player of the Year.
 Damon also ran track at Dr. Phillips where his senior year he was runner up in the 200m dash.
 Damon also played football in high school, once getting hit by Warren Sapp and sustaining the first concussion in his life.

 Playing career

 Kansas City Royals (1995–2000)

 Damon was selected by the Kansas City Royals in the first round (35th overall) of the 1992 MLB draft.
-He made his MLB debut on August 12, 1995 after playing the previous season with the minor league Wichita Wranglers.
+He made his MLB debut on August 12, 1995, after playing the previous season with the minor league Wichita Wranglers.
 He played for the Royals from 1995 to 2000.
 He scored 104 runs in 1998 and 101 runs in 1999.
-One of his best seasons came in 2000 when he led the American League in runs with 136 and stolen bases with 46, as he was second in hits (214), at bats (655), and plate appearances (741).
+One of his best seasons came in 2000 when he led the American League in runs with 136 and stolen bases with 46, and he was second in hits (214), at bats (655), and plate appearances (741).